 What is Altitude Sickness?

-It involves a series of symptoms associated with the lower oxygen content in the air.
+It involves a series of symptoms associated with the lower ambient oxygen pressure.
 As you go up in altitude, the air pressure begins to drop, and after about 2500m, the air becomes thin enough that air diffusion becomes low enough to cause hypoxia, or other symptoms associated with arterial gaseous pressure changes (HAPE & HACE).

-Your cells require oxygen to function and grow, and with reduced oxygen availability, your body must respond in order to meet the demands of the body.
-It does this by raising your blood pressure, increasing heart and respiration rate.
+Your cells require oxygen to function and grow, and with reduced oxygen availability, your body must respond in order to meet the demands.
+It does this by raising blood pressure, increasing heart and respiration rate.

 Preventing Altitude Sickness

 By far the best prevention for the development of altitude sickness and its serious complications (HACE and HAPE), is acclimatization.
-This refers to the act of slowly increasing altitude over a period of time (2-3 weeks) to allow the body to naturally adapt and build up a resistance to the lower oxygen concentration environment.This can happen in several ways:
+This refers to the act of slowly increasing altitude over a period of time (2-3 weeks) to allow the body to naturally adapt and build up a resistance to the lower oxygen concentration environment.

-- Increased stroke volume and cardiac output (more blood movement per heartbeat)
+- 2. Increased stroke volume and cardiac output (more blood movement per heartbeat)

-- Bronchodilation (wider windpipe to allow more air into the lungs)
+- 3. Bronchodilation (wider windpipe to allow more air into the lungs)

 There are a number of herbs that can steer the body in this direction, as well as directly act to combat some of the negative effects occurring from the low oxygen environment, let's have a closer look.